Main Tower

 The tower's design features what appears to be two connected towers.
 The smaller of the two is of a cuboid shape and a design common to 1970s architecture.
-The second and taller of the two towers is a circular tower with an entire blue glass exterior which features the transmission tower on top.
+The second and taller of the two towers is circular with a blue glass exterior which features the transmission tower on top.

 History

 The structure was built between 1996 and 1999, and serves as headquarters for Landesbank Hessen-Thüringen (Helaba).
 Other tenants are the German Offices of Merrill Lynch and Standard & Poor's and a television studio of the Hessischer Rundfunk.
 Prominent US law firms Sullivan & Cromwell and Cleary Gottlieb Steen & Hamilton are also residents of the Main Tower.
 The first tenants moved in on 5 November 1999, and the official inauguration was 28 January 2000.
 During weather reports by the television station, the weather reporter stands on the top of the building.

-In June 2015 NorthStar Realty Finance of New York entered into an agreement to acquire Main Tower for about €540 million.
+In June 2015, NorthStar Realty Finance of New York entered into an agreement to acquire Main Tower for about €540 million.